Pattitch History, Family Crest & Coats of Arms

 Early History of the Pattitch family

-Another 219 words (16 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Pattitch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pattitch research.
+Another 110 words (8 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Pattitch History in all our PDF Extended History products and printed products wherever possible.

 Pattitch Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Pattitch were recorded, including Puttoch, Puttock, Puttoc, Puttick, Puttoche, Puttocke, Putticke, Putteck, Puttex, Putton, Putten, Potton, Puttone, Pottone, Pottock, Pottocke, Pottoch and many more.

 Early Notables of the Pattitch family (pre 1700)